cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

     ```

-- output to stdout - used to pass the stdout output of one task to another.
+- **output to stdout** - used to pass the stdout output of one task to another.

 ## Getting the output

-When the workflow has finished, you will see the output in the [http file-server](https://cms-opendata-workshop.github.io/workshop2023-lesson-cloud/01-introduction/index.html#http-file-server) browser window.
+Now back to the workflow that you submitted earlier.
+When it has completed, you will see the output in the [http file-server](https://cms-opendata-workshop.github.io/workshop2023-lesson-cloud/01-introduction/index.html#http-file-server) browser window.
 Please note that each download costs money so do not download big files repeatedly for this workshop hands-on exercise.

 ## Remarks